top of page

 Church of The Owl and Butterfly

-A pagan worship song of an owl and a butterfly is sung from printed copies of a homemade hymnal.
-In the teachings, the owl guided souls to the afterlife, while the butterfly represented transformation and new beginnings.
-The symbols intertwined in the light facets of the stained glass window and in the minds of the believers.
+A pagan worship song of the Owl and Butterfly us sung from homemade Xeroxed hymnals.
+In a mystical church parable of an owl and a butterfly is sung from the hymnal.
+In the teachings the owl guides souls to the afterlife, while the butterfly, represented transformation and new beginnings.
+The symbols were intertwined in the light facets of church’s stain glass and in the hearts of the believers

 26.5 x 48 x 1.5